colbyprior/honeypot-workshop/opencanary.md

 ## 1.1 Initial setup

-OpenCanary is started by running:
+First you should enter the Python virtual environment for OpenCanary:

 ```
 source ~/env/bin/activate
 cd ~/opencanary
 ```

-On the first run, create an opencanary config
+Before the first run, generate a default opencanary config
 ```
 opencanaryd --copyconfig
 ```